dajesso/daily-weather-cli/README.md

 This application won't work without these packages keep in mind anything typed into this program might be logged or sent to a third party api so don't type in anything sensitive.

+# Running the program in a virtual enviroment.

+First open command prompt and type the following.
+We will need python3-pip for this to work.

+- sudo apt-get install python3-pip
+- python3 -m venv .venv

+This will create a virtual enviroment which will not effect your main installation of python.

+- source .venv/bin/activate

+This will activate the virtual enviroment now we install the requirements.

+- pip3 install -r requirements.txt

+This will install all the requirements now you can run the python program by typing python3 main.py

 # Using the application

 There are currently two ways to run this application first being no with arugments the second being with two arugments.